chiragmutha24/Control-Algorithm-for-Automated-Conveyor-belt-system/README.md

 1) hx711.py - Load cell amplifier logic to measure the weight.
 2) Final_Integration.py - Contains the full code to measure weight and providing conveyor belt speed control based on the weight of the component.

-For in depth information on part selection, electronic components, electrical connections and pseudo code please refer Project report in the Report folder
+For in depth information on part selection, electronic components, electrical connections and pseudo code please refer Project Report in the "Report" folder

 Required Resources -